CAUTION: Beware of Low Quality, FAKE Sea Buckthorn Omega 7 Supplements!

 As more and more shoppers aim their buying decisions towards price over quality, more and more fake supplement sellers will emerge to fill the demand.

-Shopping for lower priced supplements to find a “cheaper” cost will usually, if not always, result in a lower quality, and potentially dangerous product.
+Shopping for lower priced supplements to find a “cheaper” cost will usually, if not always, cost far much more in terms of your health & safety, potentially consuming a product that is damaging to your health vs. beneficial.

-When it comes to supplements, quality of ingredients is everything.
+When it comes to supplements, quality of ingredients is everything and it's one area you should never cut corners on.

-Here a few tips to help ensure you’re getting a quality supplement:
+Here a few tips to help ensure you’re always getting a quality supplement:

-- Do they only sell on amazon?
-Be sure to look for an official website.
+- Be sure to look for an official website

 - Do they guarantee specific levels of nutrients?